 - Buy a portable high-efficiency particulate air filter (HEPA) or dehumidifier or both

-- Vacuum your home often (using a machine with a HEPA filter)
+- Combat dust mites by vacuuming your home often (using a machine with a HEPA filter)

-- See an allergist to be properly diagnosed and discuss allergic triggers
+- See an allergist for medical advice, to be properly diagnosed and discuss allergic triggers

-Because hay fever is common, there are many medications available to treat its symptoms.
+Because spring allergies are common, there are many medications available to treat allergy symptoms.
 If high pollen counts are in the forecast, ask your physician if you should start giving your child allergy medications before symptoms begin.
 Medications to treat hay fever symptoms include:

 - Antihistamines, such as Benadryl or Claritin